 B. Regulations and Standards for the Regiment of Cadets of the Massachusetts Maritime Academy are administrative, not adversarial or judicial in the legal sense.

 Honor, integrity, loyalty to superiors, and adherence to the traditions of the Massachusetts Maritime Academy are fundamental characteristics and attributes of a successful Merchant Marine Officer and career professional.
+The discipline program is intended to be remedial and educational rather than legalistic and punitive.
+The rules are designed to promote positive behavioral changes that permits cadets to show a renewed willingness to adhere to the Academy's regulations and to accept personal responsibility for the misconduct.
 Each cadet, regardless of field of study or career path, will strive to conduct herself/himself in a manner reflecting the highest standards of honesty, integrity and maturity.

 A. The President is the only officer authorized to assign punishment to a cadet or to delegate this authority to any other faculty or administrative officer.
 A ship’s officer, member of the Academy faculty, administrator, or a cadet shall not prescribe any form of punishment for infractions of discipline unless such authority has been delegated by the President.